 Visit the Titanic Museum

 This impressive, 32 meters high museum, is just as high as the Titanic was and one of the biggest highlights of Belfast.
 Inside you learn all about the history of Belfast and hear stories about the Titanic.
 It is an amazing experience with lots of interactive galleries!
 In one area you can try a 3D experience.
+This is the stop 5 if you book a hop on hop off bus tour in Belfast.
 I felt like I was on board of the Titanic… before it sank…

 Book a High Tea in The Great Room at the Merchant Hotel